telus/tds-core/guide/contributing/contributing.md

 other ways you can contribute, including submission of bug fixes, documentation improvements, and participation in discussions.

-That being said, we welcome contributions of _enhancements_ to the currently available components in accordance with the component road maps.
-Check the [component documentation](ref://components/index.html) to see what is on the road map for each one.
+That being said, we welcome contributions of _enhancements_ to the currently available components in accordance with the component roadmaps.
+Check the [component documentation](ref://components/index.html) to see what is on the roadmap for each one.
 If you'd like to contribute to any of the available TDS components, [follow the steps below](#1-submit-issue).

 Expect architectural changes and governance processes to be established soon that will drive a more mature contribution process.
 Thank you for your patience.

-Learn more by reading the [TELUS Design Platform road map](../roadmap.md) or by [reaching out to us](../support.md).
+Learn more by reading the [TELUS Design Platform road map](roadmap.md) or by [reaching out to us](support.md).

 ## How to contribute {#how-to}